A key workflow for the production of stable cell lines to facilitate the creation of therapeutic recombinant proteins

 Finally, a report can be rapidly generated for the well history of the top clones.
 This documentation package is called the Clonality Report and is importantly something which customers can include as part of their IND submission to the regulator to support their clonality claims.

-Aside from clonality, many customers also want to get an earlier handle on attributes for the best clones.
+Aside from clonality, many customers also want to get an earlier assessment of attributes for the best clones.
 For instance, they will look at growth rates and doubling time of clones, and will want to measure confluence to normalise with an early protein productivity assessment e.g. from Octet or ELISA.
 The Cell Metric is the ideal tool for these outgrowth studies.

 Once a subset of the clones has been cherry-picked and are in shaking fed-batch culture, then more accurate assessments can be established for protein titre and Qp (Specific Productivity).
 Many customers now do this using 24 DWP in shaking incubators.
 Again, the Cell Metric has an option for accurate viable cell counting (VCD) using Trypan Blue and these can be used in titre and Qp.

 The Clonality Report - documentation for the Regulator

-In recent years, regulators have indicated that assurance data provided by imagers should meet specific criteria and Solentim have automated this process, by way of generating the Clonality Report, to ensure no errors are made in the collation of this assurance data.
+In recent years, regulators have indicated that assurance data provided by imagers should meet specific criteria.
+Solentim has automated this process by creating the Clonality Report, ensuring no errors are made in the collation of this assurance data.